Néstor Monge

-Nestor Monge (born 7 January 1990) is a Costa Rican professional footballer who plays for Liga FPD side Guadalupe.
+Nestor Monge (born 7 January 1990) is a Costa Rican professional footballer who plays for BGL Ligue side RFCU Union.

 Career

 Monge was signed to play for Valour FC in the Canadian Premier League ahead of their 2021 season but the move fell through over VISA issues.
 Monge rejoined his first club Pérez Zeledón FC in 2021, for the third time but left again in June, 2022.
 In July, 2022 Monge was signed to play for Guadalupe.

+On 5 July 2023, Monge signed a contract with Luxembourg club Differdange.

 International career

-Monge made his debut for the Costa Rica national football team against Jamaica on the 22 March, 2012 in Kingston, Jamaica.
-Monge remained on the fringes of the Costa Rica national team and made a playing return on 2 February, 2019 appearing as a substitute against the USMNT at PayPal Park in San Jose, California.
+Monge made his debut for the Costa Rica national football team against Jamaica on the 22 March 2012 in Kingston, Jamaica.
+Monge remained on the fringes of the Costa Rica national team and made a playing return on 2 February 2019 appearing as a substitute against the USMNT at PayPal Park in San Jose, California.